 - Attend two academic advising sessions per semester

 - Participate in two educational/cultural activities per semester

 - Attend tutoring as needed

 - Inform Counselor of schedule changes (i.e. dropping courses)

 ACES Academic Counseling

 Stay on track academically by meeting regularly with your ACES counselors.
+You can connect with your counselors in-person or online by making an appointment in ConexEd.
 ACES students must attend two academic advising appointments per semester.

 Over 90% of ACES Scholars are in good academic standing.

 MVC's Student Support Services program was re-funded a $1.265 million grant over five years to serve a cohort of 144 students annually.

 The ACES program is sponsored by Moreno Valley College and is 100% federally funded through the US Department of Education and TRiO.